moheebk123/Note-App/README.md

 ---

-## Note
+## Import Note
--Despite correctly setting up the Google client, authorized URLs, SMTP config, and handling environment variables, these two features are still running into issues — likely due to OAuth redirect handling and mail service permissions.
+- Despite correctly setting up the Google client, authorized URLs, SMTP config, and handling environment variables, these two features are still running into issues — likely due to OAuth redirect handling and mail service permissions.
--All other parts of the application — including core features — are complete and functional on local machine.
+- All other parts of the application — including core features — are complete and functional on local machine.

 ---